edsenabr/servicemesh-demo/README.md

 # Service Mesh deployment demo

-This project aims to demonstrate how to deploy a microservices architecture on AWS ECS, leveraging on AWS App Mesh for Lest/West integration betweeen those servives and on AWS API Gateway for North/South integration.
+This project aims to demonstrate how to deploy a microservices architecture on AWS ECS, leveraging on AWS App Mesh for Lest/West integration between those services and on AWS API Gateway for North/South integration.

 The architecture of this deployment is using the following AWS Services:

 1. [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html) : Used to deploy this whole architecture using the '*infrastructure as code*' paradigm.
 1. [Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-getting-started.html) : Used to define an isolated and secure network perimeter for the application.
 1. [Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/getting-started-ecs-ec2.html) : All the components of this application were encapsulated into containers.
-ECS is a container orchestration that aims to provide escalability and resiliency to a container-based architecture.
+ECS is a container orchestration that aims to provide scalability and resiliency to a container-based architecture.
 1. [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancer-getting-started.html) : In order to provide internet-facing, easy access, to the frontend UI, an application load balancer was added to the solution.
-1. [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) : Used by API Gateway as its entry pointo into the VPC, and also load balancing the requests among the difference instances of each backend service.
+1. [Network Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancer-getting-started.html) : Used by API Gateway as its entry point into the VPC, and also load balancing the requests among the difference instances of each backend service.
-1. [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/setting-up-cloud-map.html) : Provides *service discovery* capabilites to the application.
+1. [AWS Cloud Map](https://docs.aws.amazon.com/cloud-map/latest/dg/setting-up-cloud-map.html) : Provides *service discovery* capabilities to the application.
 Since all these components were deployed using an auto-scaling topology using ephemeral containers, it is important to have a mechanism to allow each service to discover the location of other services.
 1. [AWS App Mesh](https://docs.aws.amazon.com/app-mesh/latest/userguide/appmesh-getting-started.html) : Creates a service mesh, allowing the microservices to talk to each other in a secure, reliable and scalable way, providing lest/west integration capabilities within the application.
-1. [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) : Encapsulates access to the backend services, adding a layer of control to the application that way allowing north/south integration capabilities to the appllcatiion.
+1. [Amazon API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/getting-started.html) : Encapsulates access to the backend services, adding a layer of control to the application that way allowing north/south integration capabilities to the application.

 > **DISCLAIMER**: This not a production ready system.
 It is meant only to educate in terms of what can be achieved with the components aforementioned.
-In order to understand AWS best practices to production topopogies, please refer to [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/)
+In order to understand AWS best practices to production topologies, please refer to [AWS Well Architected Framework](https://aws.amazon.com/architecture/well-architected/)

 The application itself is very simple.
 It is composed by a Frontend Web UI written in [ruby](https://www.ruby-lang.org/en/) and two different backend services, one written in [nodejs](https://nodejs.org/en/) and another one written in [crystal](https://crystal-lang.org).